Andrea/andrea.github.io/_posts/2008-08-29-trying-gxt-extjs-in-gwt.markdown

 ****

-To be honest this took a while to get right, i m not used to java and the path convention is a bit too strange, i followed the video in the docs above and finally its working :)
+To be honest this took a while to get right, I'm not used to java and the path convention is a bit too strange, i followed the video in the docs above and finally its working :)